Timothy Cheruiyot: Personal life and career

-Early Career: 2015-2018

 2015

 Cheruiyot's first major milestone in his career was competing on Kenya's Distance Medley Relay (DMR) team at the 2015 IAAF World Relays in The Bahamas.
 Team Kenya's goal was to improve on their existing DMR world record of 9:15.56 set back in 2006, but the new world record ended up going to the United States, in a time of 9:15.50, while Kenya finished second in a time of 9:17.20.
 Cheruiyot anchored this DMR (1600 m leg) against the United States' Ben Blankenship.

 Cheruiyot would have a rematch against Blankenship three weeks later at the Prefontaine Classic in Eugene, Oregon, in the men's International Mile.
 Blankenship won in a time of 3:55.72, while Cheruiyot finished 3rd in a time of 3:55.80.

 Cheruiyot then switched attention to the 1500 m at the 2015 World Championships in Beijing.
 Here, he made it through the rounds and took 7th place in the final in a time of 3:36.05.